Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Results

 \section{Results}

-The number of Cherenkov photons detected for each momenta and detector orientation are listed in Table 2.
-In these results only the statistical error are reported.
-In Figure 8 the internally created light by the WLS and externally produced light of the radiator is shown as open triangles and solid circles respectively.The data points were fitted to a linear dependence of $\emph{N$_{p.e}$}\approxeq LN_0 $sin $^2\theta_{c}$, where the radiator index of refraction $\emph {n}_{r}$ is 1.476, for corresponding wavelength of $\lambda$ = 351 nm and $\emph{${N_0}$}$ is a free parameter, a determination of the quality of the detector, and \emph{L }is the thickness of the radiator.
+The number of Cherenkov photons detected for each momenta and detector orientation are listed in Table~\ref{photo_yield_table}.
+In these results presented in this study only the statistical error are reported.
+In Figure~\ref{npe_vs_momentum} the internally created light by the WLS and radiator, the WLS for the hadron beam transiting left and right, and externally produced light of the fused silica radiator as a function of momentum are shown as open circles, solid triangles, and solid circles respectively.

+The data were fitted to a linear dependence of $\emph{N$_{p.e}$}\approxeq LN_0 $sin $^2\theta_{c}$, where the radiator index of refraction $\emph {n}_{r}$ is 1.476, for corresponding wavelength of $\lambda$ = 351 nm and $\emph{${N_0}$}$ is a free parameter, a determination of the quality of the detector, and \emph{L }is the thickness of the radiator.
 As shown, the last data point does not follow the increasing trend of the other data points, indicating that the number of photons collected was reduced due to partial internal reflection of photons within the radiator above 1.5 GeV/c or as a consequence of photon loss that may have occurred between the air and WLS boundaries.
-Since the final data point was not well described by the fit, a linear fit was carried out without including the last data point corresponding to a momentum of 1.7 GeV/c.
-The normalization of the slope to the radiator thickness of 0.8 cm , resulted in a value for \emph{${N_o}$} = 63.86 , this would in turn, correspond to a collection efficiency of $64\%$ for external light produced by the radiator.
+The normalization of the slope to the radiator thickness of 0.8 cm, yielded a value of \emph{${N_o}$} = 63.86, this would in turn, correspond to a collection efficiency of $64\%$ for external light produced by the radiator.
 The number of photoelectron detected that were produced internally by the WLS itself, was calculated to be $41\%$.

+In Figure~\ref{npe_vs_sin} the number of photoelectrons detected as a function of the Cherenkov angles are given.
+If both $\epsilon_{coll}$ and the index of refraction for the radiator $\emph {n}_{r}$ are left as free parameters for fitting the experimental data, as shown in Figure~\ref{npe_vs_sin} by the dotted curve, the calculated collection efficiency is approximately $61.5\%$.